Tulsa World Editorial: Gathering Place honored

-It’s seems like every time you turn around, somone is honoring Tulsa’s Gathering Place.
+It’s seems like every time you turn around, someone is honoring Tulsa’s Gathering Place.

 The latest accolades come from Time magazine, which announced last week that the massive privately built public park along Riverside Drive had been named one of the publication’s 100 World’s Greatest Places to experience in 2019.